zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-amazon.md

 received: 'This is my receiving; so do not my suffer. '

 Bichu!
 Want to be without me.
 Bichu!
-Because, if this thought was me, this thought would not cause disease, it would also get in the subject: “I want this;
+Because, if this thought was me, this thought would not cause disease, it would also get in the subject: "I want this;
-I want it not.”
+I want it not."
 But, the Bichu!
 Because I want to be without me, so I want to cause disease, I can't think: 'I want this; what I want is not. '

 Bichu!
 Line is no me.
 Bichu!
 Because if this line was me, the line would not cause disease, and it would get on the line: 'This is my line; my line doesn't.
 ' But, the Bichu!
-Because the line is without me, therefore, the line causes disease, also on the line does not get:“This shall be my deed; I do not do it.”
+Because the line is without me, therefore, the line causes disease, also on the line does not get:"This shall be my deed; I do not do it."

 Bichu!
 Knowing is no me.
 Bichu!
 For if this knowledge was me, it would not cause disease, but it would be obtained in knowledge: 'This is my knowledge; do not my knowledge. ' But, the Bichu!
 For knowledge is not me, therefore knowledge which leads to disease is not known: 'This is my knowledge; so do not my knowledge. '

-This is said by Worldman [SN.12.37]: “The Bichu This body is not yours, nor of others, Bichu!
+This is said by Worldman [SN.12.37]: "The Bichu This body is not yours, nor of others, Bichu!
 This is an old industry that should be seen as being made, created by thought, and can be felt.
 There, the Picchu!
-The disciples of the hearing of the Holy Disciples do well: “Like this, when this exists, there is that; by the birth of this, it is born; when this does not exist, there is no one; and with this extinction, then that Destroying, that is: by the reason of ignorance; knowing by behavior; by recognition and fame; with fame and six; to
+The disciples of the hearing of the Holy Disciples do well: "Like this, when this exists, there is that; by the birth of this, it is born; when this does not exist, there is no one; and with this extinction, then that Destroying, that is: by the reason of ignorance; knowing by behavior; by recognition and fame; with fame and six; to